AlbertUnruh/WaterCard/README.md

 ### I don't want to use `poetry`...
 It's OK if you're not a poet.
+You can also use `requirements.txt`.

+#### OK, so what's the `requirements.txt`?
-You can also use `pip install -r requirements.txt`.
-(This was added because of cedrick)
+Oh ok, so you can run `pip install -r requirements.txt`.
+*Should you encounter any issues just use a search-engine of your choice!*

 ## How To Run